joernott/docker-oc-tiki/README.md

 To provide a correct ssl certificate and key, mount them in
 * /etc/pki/tls/certs/server.crt
 * /etc/pki/tls/private/server.key

-Set the enviromnemt variable SERVERNAME to math thew server name to the certificate.
+* /etc/pki/tls/certs/chain.crt (if you need a certificate chain) Set the enviromnemt variable SERVERNAME to math thew server name to the certificate.

 To provide a static configuration file, mount it to /var/www/db/local.php.